-When a student has completed all degree requirements, and has been approved for the degree by Academic Council at one of their quarterly meetings, he or she will be sent a letter from the Registrar's Office to confirm 'Graduate' standing and specifically allows for the Graduate to use the initials appropriate to the degree on stationery, business cards, résumés, or other items.
+When a student has completed all degree requirements, and has been approved for the degree by Academic Council at one of their quarterly meetings, he or she will be sent a letter from the Registrar's Office to confirm the degree has been granted and specifically allows for the student to use the initials appropriate to the degree on stationery, business cards, résumés, or other items.
 Graduates become members of the Convocation of the University as soon as their degrees are granted by Academic Council.